luchr/ODEInterface.jl/doc/SolverOptions.md

 ## return values

 `sol` is a solution object which can be evaluated with the  `evalSolution` functions.
+Or you can ask for the (final) grid of the solution with `getSolutionGrid`.

 `retcode` can have to following values: